We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Plaza Borda is a delightful tree-filled zocalo (main square) in front of the town’s cathedral.
 Take your time wandering through the many surrounding shops, where you can learn about the local silverware making process.

 A fun way to see the town’s highlights is by hitching a ride on a famous vocho, or local VW Beetle taxi.

 When you see how narrow the winding streets are (and how hilly Taxco is), you’ll understand why the tiny Beetle is their taxi of choice!

 5) Teotihuacan (Estado de Mexico or Mexico state)

-San Juan Teotihuacan typically gets over 3 million visitors per year – making it one of the most famous magical towns in Mexico – thanks primarily to the ancient Aztec archeological site, Teotihuacan, recognized as a UNESCO World Heritage Site.
+San Juan Teotihuacan typically gets over 3 million visitors per year – making it one of the most famous magical towns in Mexico.
+Its primary attraction is the ancient Aztec archeological site, Teotihuacan, recognized as a UNESCO World Heritage Site.

 There’s still a lot of mystery and debate surrounding the true origins of the founders of the ancient site.
 But most scholars believe it was built by the Toltecs and eventually inhabited by the Aztecs.

 What stands now are three giant pyramids – the Pyramid of the Sun, the Pyramid of the Moon and the Pyramid of Quetzalcoatl.

 Unlike the equally famous Chichen Itza (one of the most impressive Mayan ruins in the Yucatan), visitors are allowed to climb the pyramids of Teotihuacan.

 So, be sure to wear your best walking shoes and pack plenty of water.
 There are 248 uneven steps to the top of the Pyramid of the Sun, the largest of the three pyramids.